 The following tables present the summary historical financial and other data for Brilliant Earth, LLC.
 Brilliant Earth, LLC is the predecessor of Brilliant Earth Group, Inc. for financial reporting purposes.
 The summary statements of operations data and statements of cash flows data for the years ended December 31, 2020 and 2019, and the summary balance sheet data as of December 31, 2020 and 2019 are derived from the audited financial statements of Brilliant Earth, LLC included elsewhere in this prospectus.
-The results of operations for the periods presented below are not necessarily indicative of the results to be expected for any future period.
+The summary statements of operations data and statements of cash flows data for the six months ended June 30, 2021 and 2020, and the summary balance sheet data as of June 30, 2021 are derived from the unaudited condensed financial statements of Brilliant Earth, LLC included elsewhere in this prospectus.
+The unaudited condensed financial statements of Brilliant Earth LLC have been prepared on the same basis as the audited financial statements and, in our opinion, have included all adjustments, which include normal recurring adjustments, necessary to present fairly in all material respects our financial position and results of operations.
+The results for any interim period are not necessarily indicative of the results that may be expected for the full year.
+Historical results of operations for the periods presented below are not necessarily indicative of the results to be expected for any future period.
 The information set forth below should be read together with the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section and the audited financial statements and the accompanying notes included elsewhere in this prospectus.